Why Investing in Seafarers Is Smart Business

 Investing in Seafarers is a concept that often takes a backseat in the maritime industry, where much of the focus tends to be on machinery and technology.

-However, considering the crew as an asset—just like a ship’s engine or navigation system—is crucial for operational excellence.
+However, considering the crew as an asset, just like a ship’s engine or navigation system, is important for operational excellence.
 This article explores why allocating resources for the well-being and training of seafarers is not just humane but also smart business.

 The Tale of Two Investments